theta360developers/javascript-api-samples/README.md

 JavaScript will not work from within the browser directly.
 You must use Node.js or equivalent.

 The THETA S will accept a standard HTTP POST command.
-You command access the THETA directly with POST.
+You can access the THETA directly with POST.
 You do not need these modules.
 To get you started faster, there are two different node modules with source code available that handle the connection and parameters: